Mommy Minute: Budgeting for holiday shopping

 Smart shopping expert Trae Bodge says it’s no surprise, given inflation.

-“Consumers are really feeling the pinch especially on their gas purchases, grocery and, of course, now holiday gifts,” Bodge said.
+“Consumers are really feeling the pinch, especially on their gas purchases, groceries, and, of course, now holiday gifts,” Bodge said.

 So how can parents afford the expenses of the upcoming holiday?
 For starters, Bodge says they should get organized.